 Nerves in the spine carry messages to muscles and skin throughout the body.
-When the nerves are pinched, they can cause various uncomfortable and painful symptoms.
-A pinched nerve may be limited to one location, but still be felt in different parts of the body.
+When the nerves are pinched in the neck or back, they can cause various uncomfortable and painful symptoms.
+A pinched nerve may be limited to one location, but still be felt in different parts of the body including arms, legs and shoulders.

 Pinched nerves in the back or neck can cause pain and other symptoms.